ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/fx/fx_step_1.md

 For now we are connecting to an existing Ankor server at `wss://ankor-todo-sample.irian.at/websocket/ankor`.
 This server will be able to understand and process the messages that our todo application is going to send.
 This will give you the experience of an application developer adding a new client platform to an existing Ankor system.

-However, if you want to write your own server first you can learn how to do so in the [server section][2].
+However, if you want to write your own server first you can learn how to do so in the [server tutorial][2].
+If you want to run your own server locally [you can do so as well][2].

 #### Adding JavaFX to the classpath